olehyev138/diverst-devv/README.md

-# Setting up your development environment
+# Setting up your development environment with Vagrant

 The first thing we need to do is provision a VM using Vagrant.
 You'll need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/downloads.html) installed on your machine for this.
 You'll also need two vagrant plugins: